 Drowning in Paper and Processes

-Manager of Employee and Business Services Richard Alby realized it was time to stop thinking of the possibilities and start doing what was necessary.
-Along with North Huron’s Clerk Kathy Adams, he approached eSCRIBE for a solution that would reduce or eliminate the paper-based, manual processes that were hampering their ability to get things done quickly and efficiently.
+Clerk and Manager of Information Technology, Richard Al realized it was time to stop thinking of the possibilities and start doing what was necessary.
+Along with North Huron’s Director of Corporate Services & Deputy Clerk, Kathy Adams, he approached eSCRIBE for a solution that would reduce or eliminate the paper-based, manual processes that were hampering their ability to get things done quickly and efficiently.